China, Europe drag world stocks lower; dollar slips

 "But you've got a safety net (from central banks) and I still think the stocks market is a better place to be than the bond market."

-The 10-year Irish government bond yield briefly fell towards last week's record low after Moody's upgraded Ireland's credit rating by two notches to Baa1.
+The 10-year Irish government bond yield IE10YT=RR fell towards last week's record low after Moody's upgraded Ireland's credit rating by two notches to Baa1.